-Reception -Y6 - Children come around into the rear school playground, either from school transport or escorted by parents, between 8.45 and 8.50 am with the school day beginning at 8.50 am.
+Reception -Y6 - Children come around into the school front garden, either from school transport or escorted by parents to the main gate between 8.45 and 8.50 am with the school day beginning at 8.50 am.

 All members of teaching staff are available to parents/carers every morning between 8:30 and 8.45 am.